comunica/Article-SSWS2020-AMF/content/introduction.md

 by adding new metadata to the interface, and allowed the introduction of a variety of [TPF features](cite:cites amf2015, tpfoptimization, vtpf).
 One such feature is [Approximate Membership Filter (AMF)](cite:cites amf2015) metadata.
-Clients can detect AMFs in the response, and use it to reduce the required number of HTTP requests at the cost of increased query execution times.
+Clients can detect AMFs in the response and use them to reduce the required number of HTTP requests, with only a slight increase in server cost.

-As querying with the server-friendly TPF approach is typically much slower than with SPARQL endpoints, there is a need to make TPF-based querying faster.
-We claim that AMF offers a way to achieve this without becoming too expensive for servers.
-The goal of this work is to gain a better understanding of how AMF interacts with TPF, and how its previously discovered increase in query execution times can be mitigated.
+Unfortunately, this currently at the cost of increased query execution times.

+This work gains a deeper understanding of the appliance and benefits of AMF metadata for Linked Data interfaces.
+In particular,
+we provide solutions to mitigate the excessive overhead from [Vander Sande et al.](cite:cites amf2015) and further reduce the gap in query execution time between TPF-based querying and SPARQL endpoints.
-Therefore, we extend the client-side algorithm from [Vander Sande et al.](cite:cites amf2015) to exploit AMF metadata earlier during query evaluation for speeding up query execution.
+Therefore, we introduce a client-side algorithm to exploit AMF metadata early in the query evaluation.
+This approach is complimentary to the [current algorithm](cite:cites amf2015) and speeds up query execution.
 Furthermore, we evaluate the effects and feasibility of different server-side AMF features and configurations.

 Because of the large number of combinations that are compared in our experiments,